ciborg971/OpenGloves-Firmware-Protoboard/README.md

 # FlexiaGloves

 This is a fork of the popular project [LucidGloves](https://github.com/LucidVR/lucidgloves).
 This project aims to build a compact and OpenGlove compatible, flex sensor based VR glove.
-The hardware is a complete departure from the orignal LucidGlove, but the firmware is largely the same and is fully compatible with device API that the OpenGlove Driver provides.
+The hardware is a complete departure from the orignal LucidGlove, but the firmware is largely the same and is fully compatible with the device API that the OpenGlove Driver provides.

 # Hardware
 The hardware of this project differs from LucidGlove because it relies on flex sensors instead potentiometers for finger curl tracking.